Dental Loans – Your Best Dental Finance Options

 There are a lot of factors contributing to Australia’s expensive dental care industry.
 But it’s good to remember that we do have some of the best dental standards and safety requirements in the world.

-Why dental is not covered by medicare
+Why dental is not covered by Medicare

 Back in 1974, when the first Medicare (originally called Medibank) legislation was passed, the government decided not to include dental care.
 The Whitlam Labour government faced a lot of backlash from medical professionals over the introduction of Medibank.
 And so they decided to avoid the added cost and conflict that would have come with adding dental to the legislation.